austin-l-taylor/Google-ChatGPT-Terminal-Filtered-Search/README.md

 Add the macro definition file to the Autorun registry key: Open the Registry Editor by pressing the Windows key + R, typing regedit, and pressing Enter.
 Navigate to the following key: HKEY_CURRENT_USER\Software\Microsoft\Command Processor.
 Right-click on the right pane and select New > String Value.
 Name the new value Autorun.
 Double-click on the new value and set its data to doskey /macrofile="<path to your macro definition file>", replacing <path to your macro definition file> with the actual path to your macro definition file.

-After completing these steps, your DOSKEY macros will be automatically loaded every time you open a new Command Prompt window1.
+After completing these steps, your DOSKEY macros will be automatically loaded every time you open a new Command Prompt window.